-This product contains benzyl alcohol which is potentially toxic when administered locally to neural tissue.
+This product contains benzyl alcohol, which is potentially toxic when administered locally to neural tissue.
 Exposure to excessive amounts of benzyl alcohol has been associated with toxicity (hypotension, metabolic acidosis), particularly in neonates, and an increased incidence of kernicterus, particularly in small preterm infants.
 There have been rare reports of deaths, primarily in preterm infants, associated with exposure to excessive amounts of benzyl alcohol.
-The amount of benzyl alcohol from medications is usually considered negligible compared to that received in flush solutions containing benzyl alcohol.
+The amount of benzyl alcohol in medications is usually considered negligible compared to that received in flush solutions containing benzyl alcohol.
 Administration of high dosages of medications containing this preservative must take into account the total amount of benzyl alcohol administered.
 The amount of benzyl alcohol at which toxicity may occur is not known.
-If the patient requires more than the recommended dosages or other medications containing this preservative, the practitioner must consider the daily metabolic load of benzyl alcohol from these combined sources (see PRECAUTIONS: Pediatric Use)
+If the patient requires more than the recommended dosages or other medications containing this preservative, the practitioner must consider the daily metabolic load of benzyl alcohol from these combined sources (see PRECAUTIONS: Pediatric Use).

 Multidose use of DEPO-MEDROL Sterile Aqueous Suspension from a single vial requires special care to avoid contamination.
-Although initially sterile, any multidose use of vials may lead to contamination unless strict aseptic technique is observed.
-Particular care, such as use of disposable sterile syringes and needles is necessary.
+Although initially sterile, any multidose use of vials may lead to contamination unless strict as eptic technique is observed.
+Particular care, such as use of disposable sterile syringes and needles, is necessary.

-Injection of Depo-Medrol may result in dermal and/or subdermal changes forming depressions in the skin at the injection site.
+Injection of DEPO-MEDROL may result in dermal and/or subdermal changes, forming depressions in the skin at the injection site.

 In order to minimize the incidence of dermal and subdermal atrophy, care must be exercised not to exceed recommended doses in injections.
 Multiple small injections into the area of the lesion should be made whenever possible.
 The technique of intra-articular and intramuscular injection should include precautions against injection or leakage into the dermis.
 Injection into the deltoid muscle should be avoided because of a high incidence of subcutaneous atrophy.

-Rare instances of anaphylactoid reactions have occurred in patients receiving corticosteroid therapy. (see ADVERSE REACTIONS)
+Rare instances of anaphylactoid reactions have occurred in patients receiving corticosteroid therapy.

-Results from one multicenter, randomized, placebo controlled study with methylprednisolone hemisuccinate, an IV corticosteroid, showed an increase in early (at 2 weeks) and late (at 6 months) mortality in patients with cranial trauma who were determined not to have other clear indications for corticosteroid treatment.
-High doses of systemic corticosteroids, including DEPOMEDROL, should not be used for the treatment of traumatic brain injury.
+Results from one multicenter, randomized, placebo-controlled study with methylprednisolone hemisuccinate, an IV corticosteroid, showed an increase in early (at 2 weeks) and late (at 6 months) mortality in patients with cranial trauma who were determined not to have other clear indications for corticosteroid treatment.
+High doses of systemic corticosteroids, including DEPO-MEDROL, should not be used for the treatment of traumatic brain injury.

 Average and large doses of corticosteroids can cause elevation of blood pressure, salt and water retention, and increased excretion of potassium.
 These effects are less likely to occur with the synthetic derivatives except when used in large doses.
 Dietary salt restriction and potassium supplementation may be necessary.
 All corticosteroids increase calcium excretion.